You may have seen adverts on TV about equity release, but what is it and should you do it? Read on to see if it’s a decision you should make…

 Why do People Choose to Release Equity?

 Often people opt to release equity because they find that they are rich in assets, meaning they have their own house, furniture, car, etc. but they don’t have any actual cash to speak of.
-Releasing the equity you have built up is a quick way of gaining this cash.
+Releasing the equity you have built up is a quick way of gaining this cash and may be a good idea, depending on circumstances.

 Some of the most common things people use the money they gain from equity for are: